Understanding Inter Vivos Trusts

 Asset Protection

 One of the most significant benefits of an inter vivos trust is the protection of assets.
 Assets placed in a trust are generally safe from creditors and legal judgments against the beneficiaries, making it a strategic tool for asset protection.
-This is particularly important in scenarios where beneficiaries may face financial difficulties or legal challenges that could otherwise jeopardize their inheritance.
+This is particularly important in scenarios where beneficiaries may face financial difficulties or legal challenges that could otherwise jeopardise their inheritance.

 Tax Considerations